tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 $$F_{e} = eE \quad (9.3)$$

-Let $m$ be the mass of the electron and by applying Newton's second law of motion, acceleration of the electron is
+Let *m* be the mass of the electron and by applying Newton's second law of motion, acceleration of the electron is

 $$a_{e} = \frac{1}{m} F_{e} \quad (9.4)$$